-This is THE guide to food sensitivity testing I wish existed when I was debating whether to use a food sensitivity test.
+This is THE ultimate guide to food sensitivity testing!
+Something I wish existed when I was debating whether to even use a food sensitivity test or not.

 My husband was diagnosed with autoimmune psoriasis and later, psoriatic arthritis.
-From my research, I knew that both arthritis and autoimmunity have a strong connection to leaky gut, and that once leaky gut is present food sensitivities are too.
+From my research, I knew that both arthritis and autoimmunity have a strong connection to leaky gut.
+Once leaky gut is present, food sensitivities are too.
 If we didn’t pin down his food sensitivities, I knew his gut would never heal, and neither would his joint pain.

-But doing a super stringent elimination diet was not on my husband’s list of things he was willing to suffer through to feel better.
+Doing a super stringent elimination diet was NOT on my husband’s list of things that he was willing to suffer through in order to feel better.
 He still wasn’t convinced that food COULD help his arthritis.
-And I was still skeptical too.
+I was still skeptical as well.

 It did not exist.
 So I took it upon myself to research the heck out of this topic.
-Literally, I have looked into every type of test out there.
+Literally, I have looked into every type of test that exists.
 We even tried some of them.
-And I’ve learned a lot over the years after finding what worked for my husband, and what has worked for dozens of clients since.
+I’ve learned a lot over the years after finding what worked for my husband and what has worked for dozens of clients since.

-To save you oodles of time, money and frustration, I’ve summarized my findings on every food sensitivity test method out there, the pros and cons of each, and which test is best, and which are the worst.
+To save you oodles of time, money, and frustration, I’ve summarized my findings on every food sensitivity test method out there, the pros and cons of each, which test is best, and which are the worst.

-Let’s be honest, when you “research” online, the information you are likely to get is from the company selling the test, and of course they will all tell you it is the best, share some fancy-sounding technical jargon, and sprinkle a handful of testimonials on top.
+Let’s be honest, when you “research” online, the information you are likely to get is from the company selling the test.
+Of course they will all tell you it is the best, share some fancy-sounding technical jargon, and sprinkle a handful of testimonials on top.

-Or you may find an article from a practitioner that is really only experienced with ONE type of test or diet, and they wholeheartedly make recommendations or warnings based on this limited experience.
+You may find an article from a practitioner that is really only experienced with ONE type of test or diet, and they wholeheartedly make recommendations or warnings based on their limited experience.

 Long story short, we ended up trying several different approaches, including three diets and two food sensitivity tests.